After this lecture, students will be able to:

-- Create and structure your first HTML page
+- create and structure a valid first HTML page

 BMC201 - Web Technology